PinkySamyuktha/PinkySamyuktha/README.md

 <!-- 👩‍💻 HEADER -->
 # Hi there👋, I’m Sai Pinky Samyuktha Velpuri

-🎓 Doctor of Pharmacy (Pharm.D) | 🎓 MS in Health Informatics (Rutgers University, NJ)
+🎓 Doctor of Pharmacy (Pharm.D) | 🎓 MS in Health Informatics
 💊 Healthcare | 📊 Health Analytics | 💡 Clinical Informatics
 📍 Based in New Brunswick, New Jersey | Open to Healthcare, Pharma & HealthTech roles
 ---